alexandrealen/MoneyAPI/README.md

 var money = new Money(apiKey, Uri);
 ```

 That's the base.
-This api was based on (currency converter)[https://www.currencyconverterapi.com/].
+This api was based on [currency converter](https://www.currencyconverterapi.com/).
 So you can get your appropriate apiKey/Uri there.

 #### Getting exchange between currencies